Hafida3412/Glossaire/README.md

  ## English
 1) What does JavaScript enable you to do on a website ?
 a.
 Add interactive behavior and dynamic content
-b.
-Define the layout and design of web pages
-c.
-Handle server-side operations

 2) Which programming language is primarily used for server-side web development ?
 a.
 PHP
-b.
-JavaScript
-c.
-HTML

 3) What is the purpose of a web browser ?
 a.
 To render and display web pages
-b.
-To execute serve-side code
-c.
-To manage databases

 4) What is the difference between GET and POST methods in HTTP ?
 a.
-GET retrieves data from a server, while POST submits data to a server
-b.
-GET submits data to a server, while POST retrieves data from a server
+GET retrieves data from a server, while POST submits data to a server GET method is used to retrieve data from a server without modifying it, while POST method is used to submit data to a server to create or update resources.
-c.
-GET and POST methods are interchangeable
+GET requests are less secure and have limitations on the amount of data that can be sent, while POST requests are more secure and have no limitations on data size.

-5) What is the purpose of version control systems (e.g., Git) in web development ?
+6) What is the purpose of version control systems (e.g., Git) in web development ?
 a.
 To track changes and manage collaborative development
 b.
 To optimize website loading speed
 c.
 To handle server-side scripting
-6) What is the purpose of a framework in web development ?
+7) What is the purpose of a framework in web development ?
 a.
 To provide a structured environment for building web applications
 b.
 To handle network protocols and data transfer
 c.
 To create visual designs and layouts for websites
-7) What does NoSQL stand for ?
+8) What does NoSQL stand for ?
 a.
 Not Only SQL
 b.
 Non-Structured Query Language
 c.
 New Object-Oriented Language
-8) Which of the following is a characteristic of NoSQL databases ?
+9) Which of the following is a characteristic of NoSQL databases ?
 a.
 Strict schema enforcement
 b.
 Support for complex transactions
 c.
 Scalability and flexible data models